 To our knowledge, leading AI companies such as Meta, Google DeepMind, OpenAI, and Anthropic have not yet actually implemented this idea in their frontier models.
 Our guess is that this is because the performance gain is small relative to training inefficiencies introduced.
-During the model's pre-training phase and when doing supervised learning in post-training, such as instruction fine-tuning to produce particular responses, the inefficiencies stem from not being able to predict many tokens in parallel, leading to worse GPU utilization.
-Without neuralese, the model can predict all of the sentence "This is an example" at the same time, since it already knows that the input for generating the "is" will be "This", the input for "an" will be "This is", etc. However, with the neuralese it's unknown what the neuralese vector will be to pass through to the next token after "This" has been generated.
+The training inefficiencies stem from not being able to predict many tokens in parallel, leading to worse GPU utilization.
+Without the neuralese, the model can predict all of the sentence "This is an example" at the same time, since it already knows that the input for generating the "is" will be "This", the input for "an" will be "This is", etc. However, with the neuralese it's unknown what the neuralese vector will be to pass through to the next token after "This" has been generated.
 Therefore each token has to be predicted one at a time.
-The inability to predict all of the tokens in parallel reduces efficiency in cases where all of the tokens are known in advance.
-As to why neuralese hasn't already been added in post-training, we conjecture that the gains are limited with current techniques in part due to post-training being a small portion of the process.
-We are forecasting that by April 2027 the cost-benefit tradeoff looks much better for neuralese, due to developing better techniques and a larger fraction of the training being post-training.
+The inability to predict all of the tokens in parallel reduces the efficiency of LLM training.
+However, we are forecasting that by April 2027 research has both decreased the efficiency loss and increased the performance gain from neuralese.